 While your case may be worth much more than you initially expected, it is essential to understand how North Carolina’s contributory negligence law works.
 If the court determines a plaintiff is even slightly responsible for causing their claimed damages, they lose their ability to seek compensation from the defendant.
 Some defendants may assert contributory negligence as a defense against liability for plaintiffs’ damages.
 If you have any concerns about contributory negligence factoring into your personal injury claim, your Hickory personal injury lawyer will advise you on how to manage this issue.

 If you suffered an injury or lost a loved one because of someone else’s negligence, you may be owed compensation.
-At Helton, Cody & Associates, PLLC, we provide free initial consultations where you can discuss your case and get the legal guidance you need to proceed with an injury claim.
+At Law Office of Lyndon R. Helton, PLLC, we provide free initial consultations where you can discuss your case and get the legal guidance you need to proceed with an injury claim.
 To schedule a free initial consultation with one of our personal injury lawyers, call our Hickory office at 828-328-9966 (toll-free at 888-321-0494) or send us an email.

 Your case is worth either what we negotiate with the insurance company or the amount awarded by a judge and/or jury after trial.